AshishYesale7/Calander-Ai/COMPLETE_EXPLANATION.md

 ### The Solution

-FutureSight transforms planning from reactive to proactive using AI-powered insights that:
+Calendar.ai transforms planning from reactive to proactive using AI-powered insights that:
 - Generate personalized daily schedules
 - Connect daily tasks to long-term career goals
 - Provide intelligent recommendations and resources